sdicht/sdicht.github.io/docs/lit1/index.md

 Welcome to the course website.
 Here you will find:

-- 📚 Readings for each week
+- :books: Readings for each week
-- 📝 Assignments and guidelines
+- :writing_hand_tone1: Assignments and guidelines
 - 📑 Lecture slides and supporting materials

 **Instructor:** Prof. Pedro Groppo